TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 First, we explore Kaymakli, another interconnected underground complex featuring a maze of tunnels and rooms.
 Some believe it was connected to the underground city of Derinkuyu through a five-mile tunnel, forming part of a massive, region-wide refuge network.

 Next, we’ll visit the Goreme Open-Air Museum, a UNESCO World Heritage site filled with ancient cave churches, monasteries, and dwellings carved into soft volcanic rock.
-These structures date back to the Byzantine era, but Graham will invite us to think beyond the accepted timeline, suggesting the possibility that the region’s history extends much further back than commonly believed.
+These remarkable structures date primarily to the Byzantine era, yet the wider landscape of Cappadocia has long invited deeper questions about how far back the region’s human story may truly reach.
+For Graham Hancock, places like this point to the possibility that the history of this landscape may extend much further into the past than conventional timelines usually suggest.

 Afterward, we’ll have time to browse local shops, where you can find unique handmade souvenirs and experience the charm of Cappadocia’s artisanal culture.